csinva/csinva.github.io/_notes/cs/comp_theory.md

 {:toc}

+Some notes on theoretical computer science, based on UVA's course.

 # introduction
 - Chomsky hierarchy of languages: $L_3 \subset L_2 \subset L_1 \subset L_R \subset L_0 \subset Σ*$
   - each L is a set of languages